You may have heard the term “Mexican Carry”. What is it and should you be using it?

 Option 1: Minimalist Holsters

-This is called a minimalist holster since it’s really just a trigger guard with a belt clip.
-This gives the look and feel of traditional Mexican style carry while fixing the gun to your body and preventing the trigger from an accidental discharge.
+This type of holster is known as a minimalist holster because it’s basically just a trigger guard attached to a belt clip.
+It resembles the traditional Mexican style carry while securely holding the gun to your body and preventing accidental firing of the trigger.

 Option 2: 3D Printed trigger guard/belt clip